 The trucking and logistics company also reported Monday (Feb.
 4) that total 2018 revenue was $534.06 million, up almost 20% compared to $446.533 million in 2017, but below the $541.23 consensus estimate among analysts following the company.
-The noted an ability to charge higher rates – a 12.1% increase in base revenue per loaded mile in the fourth quarter – and a more than 15% increase in available rigs in the fourth quarter.
+The company noted an ability to charge higher rates – a 12.1% increase in base revenue per loaded mile in the fourth quarter – and a more than 15% increase in available rigs in the fourth quarter.

 “We remain focused on seating trucks, improving base revenue per available tractor per week and increasing volume in our USAT Logistics segment.
 We believe increased performance in these areas will help us deliver on our goals of continued improvement in our consolidated results and maximizing shareholder value,” USA Truck President and CEO James Reed noted in the earnings report.

 Full-year net income per share of $1.49 topped the consensus estimate of 1.44.
 The company reported earnings after the market closed.
 USA Truck shares (NASDAQ: USAK) closed Monday at $18.42, up 35 cents.
 During the past 52 weeks the share price has ranged between $14.41 and $29.15.